Skip to content

 1. Store positive feedback in the "accepted" category

 Continuous feedback is typically used for numerical feedback.
 To create a continuous feedback category, you must record floating point values between -1.0 and +1.0.
 Negative values indicate negative feedback and positive values indicate positive feedback.
-For example, to record a 5 star rating we would encode the values as follows:
+(1)

 • 1 star: -1.0